sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/3 - Lancered Expectations/Archives.md

 "Nah!
 Lo-fi splats to relax and study to is where it's at!"
 He grinned.

 "...fair enough."
 You shrugged.
+This world was weird, but really *you* were the outlier, so who were you to complain?
 "Now you've got me wishing I had my own music to listen to."

 You began to properly introduce yourself to the boy king, you and Rouxls filling him in on your story, and why you now inhabited this body.